-Mark's principal specialisms are in business and financial crime (including asset recovery and confiscation).
-In this regard he regularly advises and represents company directors and corporates who face investigation and/or issues around regulatory compliance.
+Mark's principal specialisms are in business and financial crime (including bribery, corruption, asset recovery and confiscation) as well as sexual allegations and homicide.
+In relation to business crime, he regularly advises and represents company directors and corporates who face investigation and/or issues around regulatory compliance.
 In addition, he regularly defends and prosecutes general crime at the very highest level, with a particular emphasis on homicide and sexual allegations.
 A significant amount of his work involves cases where reputational issues are at stake.
 Mark has, for many years, been ranked in Chambers and Partners and the Legal 500 as a leader in the field of crime at the London Bar.

 ‘ A commanding presence in the courtroom. ’